taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

-Iúna: **"Thank you for bringing the new splicing and voltage-treatment protocols from São Paulo."**
+Iúna: **"Thank you for bringing the new protocols from São Paulo."**

-Dr. Kauffmann: **"You know, you'd get these updates a lot faster if you'd just get an **INFO-SPHERE** mod..."**
+Dr. Kauffmann: **"You know, you'd get these updates a lot faster if you'd just get a body mod..."**

+Iúna gives the delegation from the World Health Organization a kind smile.

-Iúna: **"Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
+Iúna: **"Dr. Kauffmann, I must admit I'm adamantly opposed to body modifications and eSyrup implants.
 I'm extremely grateful that you've taken the time to travel all the way from DC today."**

-Dr. Kauffmann: **"Well, we were in Boston for an emergency conference, so it wasn't too much trouble.
-Besides, no one can beat your [MERV ratings](https://en.wikipedia.org/wiki/Minimum_efficiency_reporting_value).
-I've got your organzas in every window of my house."**
+Dr. Kauffmann: **"We were in Boston for an emergency conference, so it wasn't far.
+Besides, no one can beat your [MERV ratings](https://en.wikipedia.org/wiki/Minimum_efficiency_reporting_value)...got your organzas in every window of my house."**

 Iúna: **"Just doing what we can.
 What's the emergency conference about?"**

+### Page 11

 Dr. Kauffmann: **"They're preparing themselves for a huge wave of refugees."**